KvGeijer/AlgoHaskell/README.md

 # AlgoHaskell
 Some of my small projects while learning to code in Haskell.
-The problems are mainly from my introductory course in Algorithms, EDAF05, at LTH.
+The problems are are mainly about trying to write efficient algorithms using Haskell, which was a great learning experience.
+But it also showed me a lot of the limitations with functional programming.